 Where to Eat on Mykonos

 Kostas is a cute little tavern that serves traditional Greek food.
-As is the case at most Greek restaurants, there are a number of vegan options on the menu.
+As is the case at most Greek restaurants, both in Greece and in Cyprus, there are a number of vegan options on the menu.

 I highly recommend the imam bayildi, a dish of melt-in-your-mouth stuffed eggplant that’s popular in both Greece and Turkey.
 It’s one of my favorite vegan dishes in Greek cuisine.